joshcai/mcdermott/README.md

 python manage.py runserver
 ```

 You will also need to install `memcached` for `sorl-thumbnail` to work.
 Look for instructions on how to install that onto your OS (for Ubuntu/Debian `sudo apt-get install memcached` should work).
 Also, when installing Pillow from pip make sure there is support for JPEG and ZLIB (PNG/ZIP).
-If it's not available, you will have to do (on Ubuntu/Debian):
+If it's not available, you will have to uninstall Pillow, enter the following commands (on Ubuntu/Debian), and reinstall Pillow:

 ```
 sudo apt-get install libjpeg-dev sudo apt-get install zlib1g-dev sudo apt-get install libpng12-dev
 ```

+If you can't get it to work, change `THUMBNAIL_DEBUG` to False in `mcdermott/settings.py`, which should ignore errors from that (you won't be able to see any thumbnails though).

 After someone pushes, you may need to run: